 -Zac Cheney, Parent

-The 7 Habits have been taught to adults in organizations around the world.
-The same proven concepts are taught to students using language and examples they relate to.
+Adults in organizations around the world know and love the 7 Habits.
+The same proven concepts can be taught to students using language and examples appropriate to their developmental stage.
 Using the metaphor of a healthy tree, Habits 1-3 focus on developing a strong “personal root system,” building character and becoming more independent.
 Habits 4-6 teach skills of working well with others, and becoming more interdependent.
-Habit 7 is about taking care of onself.
+Habit 7 is about taking care of oneself in order to ensure great leadership can continue into the future.

 I am a responsible person.
 I take initiative.
 I choose my actions, attitudes, and moods.
 I do not blame others for my actions.
 I make good, responsible choices without being asked, even when no one is looking.